MabbottLab/MEGneto/README.md

 - `ft_freqanalysis.m` to perform time-frequency and frequency analysis on the time series data
 - `ft_connectivityanalysis.m` to calculate connectivity between channels
 - `ft_checkdata.m` to check the input data of the main FieldTrip functions

+### Permutation-based statistics
+'PERMUTATIONS.m' performs 500 random permutations of control trials and controls for sample size bias by using the same number of controls as interest content for each participant.

+'PERMUTATION_STATISTICS.m' performs permutation-based statistics using t-statistics.
+You can specifiy and alpha value and the direction that you want to look at (default is that interest > control).

 ## Credits